Detroit, MI October 31 - November 3

 • Only authorized vendors may sell commercial items in the convention hotel.

 • Do everyone a favor and shower every day.
+Soap and shampoo are required.
 Nobody likes stinky otaku.
 Getting enough food and sleep is also encouraged for a good con experience.
+Halloween candy and alcohol do not count as meals.
+There is a full food court within the Renaissance Center for your feeding needs.

 • Staff is generally busy running events and making sure the convention goes smoothly.
 If you are asked to do something within reason by a staff member, comply without argument.